2024 Spikers' Turf Open Conference

-The 2024 Spikers' Turf Open Conference was the eighteenth conference and the opening of the seventh season of the Spikers' Turf.
+The 2024 Spikers' Turf Open Conference was the first conference of the 2024–25 season of Spikers' Turf.
 The tournament began on March 13 and ended on May 10, 2024.

 A total of nine teams were battling for the championship title, including the three newly formed teams, namely the Criss Cross King Crunchers, Maverick Hard Hitters, and RichMarc Sports 3B Elite Spikers.

 The Cignal HD Spikers emerged as the champions of this conference, bagging their fifth title.
 They defeat the newcomers of the league, Criss Cross King Crunchers, in two games.
 PGJC-Navy Sea Lions won the bronze over the D' Navigators Iloilo via a superior points ratio.
 Jude Garcia bagged the Conference MVP award, while Bryan Bagunas won the Finals MVP plum.